Intro to Version Control with Git

 no changes added to commit (use "git add" and/or "git commit -a")

-Git even tells us to use git add to include what will be committed.
-Let’s follow the instructions and tell git that we want to create a checkpoint with the current version of README.md
+to include what will be committed.
+Let’s follow the instructions and tell git

 $ git add README.md